Nikunj47/DBMS--Digital-muisc-Library/README.md

 # hello
 # This is a mini -DBMS project on flask
-# Digibeat -  a digital muisc-library
+# Digibeat -  a digital muisc library